maptime-ams/animated-borders-d3js/README.md

 <g id="boundary"></g>
 ```

 To draw the coastline shape in the SVG group we just created, we need D3 to select it.
-Replace the variable initialization code with the following lines:
+Replace the variable initialization code (just after the `<script>` tag) with the following lines:

 ```
 var svgStates = d3.select("svg #states"),